Agents shouldn't work for the vendor. They should work for you.

 Dep Freshness

 Tracks dependency staleness against vulnerability disclosures.
-Stale dependencies intersecting known CVEs surface as concerns before they become incidents.
+Stale dependencies intersecting known CVEs are flagged as concerns for prioritized remediation.

 Correctness